Vizsla

 The Vizsla (/hu/), (Note: Sources report various pronunciations in English, with some closer approximations of the Hungarian original like /ˈvɪʒlɔː/, /ˈviːʒlə/, or /ˈvɪʒlə/, and others more influenced by the spelling like /ˈviːzlə/ or /ˈviːslə/.) also known as Hungarian Vizsla, Magyar Vizsla or Hungarian Pointer, is a dog breed from Hungary and belongs to the Fédération Cynologique Internationale (FCI) group 7 (Pointing Dogs), the Canadian Kennel Club (CKC) group 1 (Sporting group), and the American Kennel Club (Sporting group).
 The Hungarian or Magyar Vizsla or Smooth-Haired Vizsla are sporting dogs and loyal companions.
 The Vizsla's medium size is one of the breed's most appealing characteristics.
 As a hunter of fowl and upland game, the Vizsla has held a prominent position among sporting dogs - that of household companion and family dog.

-The Hungarian Vizsla is a versatile hunting dog that was traditionally and is currently used to hunt, point, and retrieve, referring to the dog's natural ability in tracking, pointing, and retrieving game, including in water.
+The Hungarian Vizsla is a hunting dog that was traditionally and is currently used to hunt, point, and retrieve, referring to the dog's natural ability in tracking, pointing, and retrieving game, including in water.
 Although they are lively, gentle-mannered, demonstrably affectionate and sensitive, they are also fearless and possess a well-developed protective instinct.